Frequently Asked Questions

 - Answer: In the ESPRESSO wavelength range, there are three absorbing species: O2, OH, and H2O.
 Of these, water vapor is the one that affects the largest wavelength range.
 The effects are not as pronounced as in the (near-)IR, but can have an impact on some scientific objectives.
 In general, for wavelengths shorter than 700 nm, water absorption signatures can range between about 1-10%, depending on the PWV.
 The wavelength region of 700-800nm is strongly affected by water absorption, with numerous deep lines that can have an impact on the observations even for low PWV value.
 If aiming at a high spectral fidelity, you should estimate the impact of water vapor on the lines or wavelength range of interest using the ESPRESSO ETC and the SkyCalc tool available from http:/www.eso.org/observing/etc. If interested in lines in the 700-800nm region, it may be important to set a constraint on the PWV, which is a part of the ESPRESSO constraint set.
 More information and references are available in the ESPRESSO user manual.

-- Answer: Acquisition has succeeded with sources of V mag as faint as 20 to 21 in dark conditions.
+- Answer: Acquisition has succeeded with sources of V mag as faint as 20 to 21 in dark sky conditions.
+Acquisition of targets fainter than a V mag of 18 require approval through a waiver request.
 Fainter targets can be acquired with a blind offset.

 - Answer: Observations will be graded based on the constraint set.
 The expected S/N will also be considered for QC0.
 Please include in the ESPRESSO-specific OB comment field the expected S/N at a wavelength of 550 nm, as reported by the ESPRESSO ETC.